Arduino For Dummies Cheat Sheet

 This equipment is most easily available from online retailers such as Adafruit and Sparkfun as well as their worldwide distributors and many other electronics retailers such as RadioShack (U.S.) and Maplin (U.K.).

-Taking a Shortcut in Arduino
+Taking a Shortcut When Coding Your Arduino Project

 After you have built your Arduino project, you may have many hours ahead of tweaking the code until it’s perfect.
 It’s handy to know a few shortcuts to speed up the process.
 Here are the some of the most useful: